intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 relatively static without specific efforts to ensure that they can change in the future.

-One key techique for intentional use is "grease", or "greasing".
+One key technique for intentional use is "grease", or "greasing".
 Greasing was initially designed for TLS {{?GREASE=RFC8701}} and was later adopted by other protocols such as QUIC {{?QUIC=RFC9000}}.
 In these protocols, extension codepoints are reserved only for greasing and must be ignored